pango0/TownPass-Services/README.md

 - for ```VITE_GOOGLE_API_KEY```
     - create .env file at root and add your own google api key like .env.sample
     - you can get your own api key at https://ai.google.dev/gemini-api/docs/api-key

+- for ```VITE_GOOGLE_SEARCH_KEY```
-    - ENABLE search api, open https://console.cloud.google.com/welcome?hl=zh-TW&pli=1&project=gen-lang-client-0229406453 and select the project of the api key, select top left corner menu and click API and services, on top, search "google search", choose first and enable the service
+    - open https://console.cloud.google.com/welcome and create a new project for the api key, select top left corner menu and click API and services, on top, search "google search", choose first and enable the service, and generate a new api key that is different from ```VITE_GOOGLE_API_KEY```, must be different or VERY buggy
 - for ```VITE_GOOGLE_CX```
     - https://stackoverflow.com/questions/6562125/getting-a-cx-id-for-custom-search-google-api-python follow the link's first comment to obtain the id of your search engine, which is ```VITE_GOOGLE_CX```
 <!-- ### remeber to run ```pnpm install axios``` if error -->